 The Early Days

 Equatorial Guinea attained independence in October 1968 under the presidency of Macías Nguema.
 Months later, relations with Spain deteriorated rapidly and Nguema's 10-year dictatorship began.
 Thousands of people were tortured and publicly executed or beaten to death in the forced-labour camps of the mainland.
-Much of the violence was tribally motivated – the Bubis were particularly sought.
+Much of the violence was tribally motivated – the Bubis were particularly persecuted.
 By the time Nguema's regime was finally toppled in 1979, only a third of the 300,000 Guineans who lived there at the time of independence remained.
 In August 1979 Nguema was overthrown by his nephew Teodoro Obiang Nguema, who then ordered his uncle's execution.

 Independence & Coup Attempts